unified-doc/unified-doc/packages/unified-doc-util-annotate/readme.md

 function annotate(hast: Hast, annotations: Annotation[]): Hast
 ```

-Accepts a valid `hast` tree with options and applies `annotations`.
+Accepts a valid `hast` tree and applies `annotations`.
 Returns a new tree.

 ### Interfaces